aamersadiq/aamersadiq.github.io/_posts/2024-12-01-Coding Standards Uncovered - A Detailed Exploration of Best Practices.markdown

 ---

 <p>
-This document offers a detailed version of coding best practices, provided for reference and to serve as a handy checklist during code reviews.
+This document provides a detailed overview of coding best practices, intended for reference and to serve as a convenient checklist during code reviews.
+Coding standards are continuously evolving, and this document is updated regularly as I discover new points to add.

 <p>
 <h3>Functionality </h3>